-Shark Tank is famous for the probing questions every Shark asks every entrepreneur.
+Shark Tank is famous for the probing questions every Shark asks every entrepreneur, such as questions about your business model.
 Mess this part up and you’ll have little to no chance of landing a deal.
 Not to mention the potential bad PR it can bring since it’ll probably be highlighted once the episode airs.
 So to make sure you get this part right, hire a CPA and memorize the crap out of your numbers.

 You need to know all of your numbers inside and out.